fabiana2611/fabiana2611.github.io/_posts/2022/fev22/2022-21-02-git-daily-work.md

 <h2>Starting by Local works</h2>

 <p>Here is a summary about the first steps.
-After the Step 4 you will have the folde '.git'. </p>
+After the Step 4 you will have the folder '.git'. </p>

 {% highlight ruby %}
 # 1 Create your project folder